min2ha/ukwa-site/content/target/41835/index.en.md

   "subject": "EU Referendum"
 }

-# House of Commons Library: A short guide to the EU referendum

 This Commons Library guide summarises a selection of its EU referendum related briefings.
 It describes the referendum process and considers the potential implications of either result following the vote in June 2016.